Ada-Developers-Academy/core-unit-2/more-selecting-in-sql/ordering.md

 | The Mannequin in the Fog      | 16.25 |
 | Imagine Us in Heaven          | 14.99 |

-We can also use ASC to explicitly sort data in ascending order (the opposite of descending).
-This is the default behavior and so `ASC` is not needed.
+The `ASC` keyword can be explicitly supplied to `ORDER BY` to sort data in ascending order.
+Since this is the default behavior, we generally omit `ASC` except in cases where explicitly including it might improve the clarity of a complex query.

 ```sql
 SELECT title, price